juanmanuelc0720/pract/practice.md

-An automatic merge is whenv there is no conflict when merging.(Andy)
+A merge Conflict is when there is a conflict when